in Colorado IS Different.

 rainfall, with lots of bright sunshine, and quickly-changing weather

-extremes.
-It is not uncommon to have severe winds followed by a 70 degree temperature change in 24
+is not uncommon to have severe winds followed by a 70 degree temperature change in 24

 hours.
 With high altitude gardening you can cross over 3 climate zones in